twobraids/pywot/README.md

-# Python Web of Things Wrapper
+# Python Web Thing Wrapper

 The `webthing` module, associtated with the Things Gateway from Mozilla, is a Python 3 module implementing the Web of Things (WoT) API.
 It enables Python